SammytLee/IntroductionOpenCV/README.md

 A webcam may be necessary for some of the projects.
 Videos and images included come from samples in the OPENCV repository.

 ## Features
+### Basic Functions
+ This project uses the lena.jpg image to show the differences between some of the image processing filters available to OPENCV these include:
+ * BGR to GRAY
+ * Gaussian Blur
+ * Canny Edge Detection
+ * Dilation
+ * Erosion

+###